 Down out of the cloud forests in Monte Verde you will feel the environment getting warmer as you head towards the lowlands, and with it the wildlife starts to change.
 There are typically fewer mammals about but far more reptiles.
 The Pacific coast can be awash with huge iguanas for example, some six feet long and looking like prehistoric monsters.

 Birds are also around though once again the species seen will change so the serious wildlife spotter should aim to move around the country during their visit to see as wide a variety of animal life as possible.

-For example, in Monte Verde howler monkeys may be seen infrequently (but heard more often) while at a hotel on the Pacific coast we found a troop of howlers would actually sit in the tree by the pool and could be seen and photographed with ease. about 3 years ago
+For example, in Monte Verde howler monkeys may be seen infrequently (but heard more often) while at a hotel on the Pacific coast we found a troop of howlers would actually sit in the tree by the pool and could be seen and photographed with ease. over 3 years ago